TOOLS

 Curriculum vitae for principal investigator, except for State, local, and Territorial government cooperators.

-A letter from applicants seeking support or cooperation with the Animal and Plant Health Inspection Service.
-Applicants must indicate the nature and severity of the problem to be considered and explain how they will address the problem.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+N/A

 Application Procedure